datopian/datahub/site/content/howtos/blog.md

+---
-# How to add a simple blog?
+title: How to add a simple blog?
+description: How to add a simple blog on a PortalJS data portal
+---

 ## Setup